Tencent Vs. Alibaba: Complex Cross-Ownership Structures Cause Criminally Undervalued Chinese Super-Conglomerates

 In Korea, the chaebol (literally translated as "wealthy clan") dominate the economy.
 Samsung (OTCPK:SSNLF), Goldstar, Doosan and Daewoo all function in this manner.
 These companies maintain fairly direct lines to their founding families who exert tight, formalized control over a variety of often times unrelated subsidiaries.
 The tremendous success of the chaebols is largely due to the American and Korean government's desire to hasten the Republic of Korea’s economic expansion as a counterweight to Asian communism.
 As a result, the Korean economy saw 20x growth from 1965 to 1985.
 If Samsung can use the much smaller economy as a base to create record quarterly profits of $12.1 billion, what can we expect of a similarly dominant and mature Tencent in a fully developed Chinese economy 20 years from now?
 Even today, China's GDP is more than 8x that of South Korea.
 What will that multiple be in 2035?

-In Japan, the prewar zaibatsu, of which Mitsubishi and Matsui (OTCPK:MITSY) are just a few, evolved into the postwar keiretsu.
+In Japan, the prewar zaibatsu, of which Mitsubishi (NYSE:MTU) and Matsui (OTCPK:MITSY) are just a few, evolved into the postwar keiretsu.
 American economic directives suspicious of reinvigorating the same family-based conglomerates that funded a war against the US led to the replacement of informal familial ties with formal cross-ownership structures.
 Often times, a bank or insurance company sits at the nexus of these ties to provide financing for disparate subsidiaries.
-In the twenty-first century, Softbank (OTCPK:SFTBY) has found great success substituting the consistent cash flows of a stable and growing telecom for the more volatile financial units like Mitsubishi UFJ (MTU) in the middle of this keiretsu structure.
+In the twenty-first century, Softbank (OTCPK:SFTBY) has found great success substituting the consistent cash flows of a stable and growing telecom for the more volatile financial units like Mitsubishi UFJ in the middle of this keiretsu structure.

 In China, the first generation of private internet behemoths has continued to use this East Asian business structure.
 Only in Mandarin the name is xilie, but the characters are the same as those of the Japanese keiretsu.
 Alibaba uses its indispensable e-commerce platforms as its cash-generating growth engine.
 Tencent uses its dominance in the high-margin gaming business.
 Now, both companies have developed cashless mobile payment and comprehensive personal finance platforms, Alipay and WeChat Pay, that will serve as the free cash flow machines at the center of the next generation of turbo-charged growth for each company's far-flung empire.
 In fact, aggressive acquisition sprees have left AliTen better positioned for the future than the renowned FANG stocks that currently drive the US bull market.

 The power of these unique corporate structures to simultaneously leverage existing capital and eventually, in the long run, reveal the true value of a powerful collection of assets in a sum-of-parts analysis should not be understated.
 Why else would Warren Buffett employ a similar model?
-In perhaps the greatest form of flattery, Google restructured along similar lines to become Alphabet (GOOGL) (NASDAQ:GOOG) on October 2, 2015... and has risen by 57.4% ever since.
+In perhaps the greatest form of flattery, Google restructured along similar lines to become Alphabet (NASDAQ:GOOGL) (NASDAQ:GOOG) on October 2, 2015... and has risen by 57.4% ever since.

 Structure Obscures Value of Numerous Cross-Ownership Positions